carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 ~~~
 {: .output}

-The above command has not actually relied on the part of Docker that runs lightweight virtual machines being operational.
-Somewhat stretching a physical analogy, you can think of the above Docker command having been instructions to the cranes on a hypothetical shipping dock, but we haven't actually checked if the container ship we want to interact with is present yet.
-A command that checks that the virtual machine host is running is the Docker container list command (we cover this command in more detail later in the course).
+The above command has not actually relied on the part of Docker that runs containers, just that Docker
+is installed and you can access it correctly from the command line.

+A command that checks that Docker is working correctly is the `docker container list` command (we cover this command in more detail later in the course).

 Without explaining the details, output on a newly installed system would likely be:
 ~~~